-Located on the beautiful Springs Preserve, the museum features 20,000 square feet of permanent exhibit space and brings the history of Las Vegas to life in all its glory.
+Located on the beautiful Springs Preserve, the Nevada State Museum in Las Vegas features 20,000 square feet of permanent exhibit space and brings the history of Las Vegas to life in all its glory.
 Here, visitors will discover how geology shaped the Great Basin, and learn the prehistoric flora and fauna that inhabited the great sea that once covered the state of Nevada.
-Learn about Hoover Dam, the atomic-testing era, and the rise of Las Vegas as an international resort destination.
+Additionally, at the Nevada State Museum, you can learn about Hoover Dam, the atomic-testing era, and the rise of Las Vegas as an international resort destination.

-Military history comes alive with the USS Nevada.
-Peruse original artifacts from this famous Pearl Harbor survivor, including the ship’s bell and wheel.
-And, be sure to meet a few of the characters of Nevada, like Howard Hughes, the Rat Pack, Comstock Lode tycoons and miners, and other larger-than-life personalities who helped define Nevada’s own.
-Visiting the Nevada State Museum—Las Vegas is a great way to get a lay of the land before diving into exploring what the area has to offer!
+Founded in 1982, the Nevada State Museum Las Vegas moved into its new home at the Springs Preserve in 2011.
+In this spacious, modern facility, the museum’s exhibits and research collections detail the social, cultural, and natural history of southern Nevada and the surrounding region.
+Military history comes alive with original artifacts from the USS Nevada, including the ship’s bell and wheel, from this Pearl Harbor survivor.
+Meet a few of Nevada’s famous characters, like Howard Hughes, the Rat Pack, Comstock Lode tycoons and miners, and other larger-than-life personalities who helped define Nevada’s own.
+Visiting the Nevada State Museum in Las Vegas is a great way to get a lay of the land before diving into exploring what the area has to offer.

-The museum also features a library and research center, educational labs, meeting spaces and a store.
+While you’re here, be sure to check out the full library and research center, educational labs, meeting spaces, and a Nevada swag-stocked museum store.

-The Nevada State Museum, Las Vegas is located at 95/Valley View on the campus of the Springs Preserve.
+The Nevada State Museum Las Vegas is located at the intersection of US-95 and Valley View on the campus of the Springs Preserve.
 Use these driving directions if you are traveling from the Las Vegas Strip: